DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "I suspect the evil being is no longer here.
 Still do not relax.
-I don't know where it could be hiding."
+We don't know where it could be hiding."

 "What do you mean...?!
 This is...!?"

 A shiver went down his spine.
-It became clear to him once Kai went around the ancient tree.
+It became clear to him once Kai circled behind the ancient tree.

-There were mowed down and devoured trees...
+The trees were mowed down and devoured...

 Dozens of fallen trees had their bark and branches chewed off with terrific strength.
-On the ground were footsteps that looked like a hole.
+On the ground were footsteps that resembled giant holes.
 These were absurdly large footprints.

-_Magical beasts that we saw in demons den was certainly big, but..._
+_Magical beasts that we saw in the demon's den were certainly big, but..._

-_This looks much worse than their wildness._
+_This looks much worse than their rampage._

-It looked like a raging storm passed here.
+It looked as if a raging storm had passed through.

 "Well then, I'm at a loss here.
 Certainly I'm proud of being knowledgeable about the forest, but..."

-Said elven girl, who was surveying the traces of destruction with awkward expression on her face.
+Said the elven girl, who was surveying the traces of destruction with an awkward expression on her face.

 "I cannot fathom what could cause such ruckus.
 Being able to mow down these ancient trees?
 Just what sort of monster could do it?
 There is certainly no living being like that in this forest."

-"To me it looks like a giant dragon being raging though..."
+"To me it looks like a giant dragon raging though..."

 "Huh?
 Wait a second, Kai, where do thee think we are?"